|About DHS||Aging||Partners & Providers||Children||Disabilities||Economic Supports||Health Care||Publications||Licensing|

 The Minnesota Food Assistance Program

-To be eligible for MFAP, you must meet all of the following conditions:
+To qualify, you must meet all of the following:

 Report/Rate this page